AydanPirani/Hosted-Trie/README.md

 # Hosted-Trie
 The final take-home project, made for Slingshot's Fellowship program.
 This project had two parts: a cloud-based server (found in the backend folder) and a CLI (found in the trie-cli folder).
 The backend was a Flask-based Python app, hosted on PythonAnywhere at [aydanpirani.pythonanywhere.com/](aydanpirani.pythonanywhere.com).
+Every time the user accesses the CLI and performs an operation, the CLI sends a HTTP request to the Flask server, and globally modifies the trie in-place (or returns the stringified values in the trie, depending on the operation performed).

 ### Table of Contents
 [CLI Installation and Usage](#cli-installation-and-usage)